apache/iotdb/docs/UserGuide/Maintenance-Tools/Maintenance-Command.md

 A cluster uses a Region as a unit for data replication and data management .
 The Region status and distribution is helpful for system operation and maintenance testing , as shown in the following scenario ：

--  Check which Datanodes are allocated to each Region in the cluster and whether the balance is correct.
+-  Check which DataNodes are allocated to each Region in the cluster and whether the balance is correct.

 Currently, IoTDB supports Region query using the following SQL：